TalhaAkhlaq/Projects-HS/README.md

 ## Copyright & Licensing

-Copyright © Talha Akhlaq <talhaakhlaq1@gmail.com>
+Copyright © Talha Akhlaq

 Distributed under the MIT License.
-See `LICENSE` for details.
+See LICENSE for details.
+##

-For more information on my projects and other academic work, please visit my [GitHub profile](https://github.com/TalhaAkhlaq?tab=repositories).
+For more information on my projects and coursework, please see my [repositories](https://github.com/TalhaAkhlaq?tab=repositories).